 The Adiantum fern is quite particular about its water needs.
 It should not permanently stand in water or the whole plant will start rotting and die.

 Too little water, on the other hand, will make the plant wilt and dry (5).
-Water must be regularly applied but just enough to keep the soil moist instead of waterlogged.
+Water must be regularly applied but just enough to keep the soil moisture instead of waterlogged.

 Sometimes modifying the growing medium aids in preventing overwatering.
 A good mixture of sand, potting soil, and wood chips or coco husk provides better aeration and drainage.